s0len/meta-manager-config/README.md

 ### Fallback Network logo

 This is a bit of a workaround to fill up the missing network logos by first writing a plex logo on all overlays.
-Then AFTER this is run we run the below `pmm: network` so that it is overwritten by pmm: network if it finds an image for the network.
+Then AFTER this is run we run the below `default: network` so that it is overwritten by default: network if it finds an image for the network.
-**Must run before `pmm: network`.**
+**Must run before `default: network`.**

 ```yml
       - url: https://raw.githubusercontent.com/s0len/meta-manager-config/main/overlays/network_fallback.yml